niklaslorenz/code-assist.nvim/README.md

   - [x] leader + a + b -> scroll to bottom
   - [ ] Previous and next message start/end with \[c, \[C \]c \]C
     - needs message tracking
-  - [ ] help (?) for every window
+  - [ ] help (?) for every window / keymap descriptions
   - [x] Rename conversation from chat window
   - [x] Delete conversation from chat window
-  - [ ] Select conversation from chat window
+  - [x] Select conversation from chat window
   - [ ] Change chat window size in split mode
-  - [ ] Change delete keymap as it is already used by the delete feature -> leads to delay
+  - [x] Change delete keymap as it is already used by the delete feature -> leads to delay
 - [ ] Project Conversations
 - [x] Plugin opts
   - [x] model